 Protein is needed for your body to build and repair muscles.
 Small amounts of protein may also be used for energy.
 Protein can be found in lean meats like chicken and turkey, beans, tofu, eggs, and dairy products such as Greek yogurt.

 Vitamins and minerals are not sources of energy, but they have many important functions in the body.
 For example, vitamin D and calcium are needed for strong bones, and iron is needed for blood cells to carry oxygen throughout your body.
+There are many different treatments that you can get to improve your iron levels.
+A lot of people take oral iron supplements, however, there are many who can’t and instead have iron injected directly into their bloodstream.
+This type of treatment might give you a bad reaction however.
+For more information you can look at something like this website to explain these consequences better: https://www.ironinjectionlawsuits.com/injectafer-lawsuits/.
 Certain minerals, like potassium, calcium, and sodium are called electrolytes.
 They are important during exercise because they have an effect on the amount of water in your body and on how your muscles work.
 Athletes should eat a balanced diet with a variety of foods to make sure they get enough vitamins and minerals.
 It is fine to take a regular multivitamin, but supplements with high doses of vitamins and minerals do not improve performance and may actually be harmful.